 Here are some tips for randomizing phishing tests:

-• Send tests on different days of the week and times of day.
-For example, if employees know that they only receive phishing tests on Mondays at 9:00 AM, they are more likely to be suspicious of emails arriving on that day.
+- Send tests on different days of the week and times of day.
+For instance, if employees are aware that they only receive phishing tests on Mondays at 9:00 AM, they are more likely to be suspicious of emails arriving on that day.
 Instead, you could send phishing tests on Mondays, Wednesdays, and Fridays at different times.
 You can even use a random number generator to determine when to send phishing tests to avoid any pattern.

 Make Feedback Constructive